nmshd/documentation/_posts/2022-06-30-announcing-enmeshed-v2-attributes.md

 ## Conclusion

 All in all, many changes which will make the Attribute management of and between Identities much more mature.
-Together with a new way of handling Requests (and Responses) about that we'll be blogging in the near future, we think Enmeshed has a much more holistic feature set.
+Together with a new way of handling Requests (and Responses) about which we'll be blogging in the near future, we think Enmeshed has a much more holistic feature set.